Strengthening Communities Through Awareness and Advocacy for Early Detection

 Seventeen percent of breast cancers are found in women in their 40s.

 Breast cancer is the leading cause of death for women aged 40-49.
-Women of that age account for 17.5% of breast cancer deaths.

 Women in their 40s represent 27% of the life-years lost to breast cancer and have the most years of life to gain when screening is performed.